pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

-In the Above example the XML is ended with �</ZStatus>�
+In the Above example the XML is ended with '</ZStatus>'

-Here is the parser I�m using and it has shortcomings
+Here is the parser I'm using and it has shortcomings